 In the final week of the course, the students form into teams and build robots that compete against each other to perform a task taken from a prior robotics competition.

 Participants are expected to bring laptops for this class.
 Laptops can be either PC or Mac, but should have 8 to 10 GB of free space.
+Students who have already taken A.P.
+Physics or A.P.
+Computer Science may find that they are already familiar with many key concepts covered in this course and are encouraged to consider a different curricular option.

 Michael Liebis holds a B.S. in applied mathematics from Columbia University and an M.S. in mathematics from Polytechnic University.
 He has done extensive graduate work in scientific computing with a focus on machine learning at New York University’s Courant Institute of Mathematical Sciences.
 Michael currently coaches the FRC robotics team at the Chapin School, teaches AP computer science at Dwight Global, and serves as a consultant for an international school in Shanghai.
 Prior to teaching he worked in quantitative trading, heading up algorithmic trading groups at Chase Manhattan Bank and at Millennium Partners LLC.